All Episodes

 You promised everybody the moon here.

-You told them that they like their doctor and plan they could keep it.
+You told them if they liked their doctor and planned they could keep it.

 You promised everybody, a lot of people thought you were promising them free health care or free insurance.

-You promised a lot of things, and you led people to believe a bunch of things that were never gonna happen.
+You promised a lot of things and you led people to believe a bunch of things that were never going to happen.

 And look, let's make another acknowledgement here.